Fireaid Logo

 • To most effectively deliver aid to the community as quickly as possible, we partnered with vetted and trusted local nonprofits who had the capacity and infrastructure to directly reach the individuals in need.
 This assistance provided food security, housing, resources for schools and more directly to individuals in the affected communities.

 • To date, FireAid has distributed two rounds of funding totaling close to $75 million to organizations helping people on the ground and expect to distribute the remaining $25 million by the end of the year.
 The funds address the urgent needs from individuals in our communities— from immediate financial assistance, to childcare, groceries, mental health and housing and rebuilding public spaces as well as fire prevention.
-The grants have been distributed to more than 160 frontline nonprofits, schools, and local organizations which were vetted by global investment banking, securities, and investment management firm, Goldman Sachs working to respond to the crisis and each recipient is required to report on fund usage to ensure full transparency and impact.
+The grants have been distributed to more than 160 frontline nonprofits, schools, and local organizations which were identified and selected by FireAid.
+We then enlisted Goldman Sachs’ GS Donor Advised Philanthropy Fund to check that each organization was a US 501c3 public charity in good standing with the IRS and to distribute the grants to those organizations.
+Each recipient organization is required to report on fund usage to FireAid to ensure full transparency and impact.
 The year-end results, which are due in December 2025, will be audited by FireAid’s auditor, KPMG.

 • FireAid along with our community partners will continue publishing additional information documenting how the funds are directly reaching survivors.